Should You Do a Cash Out Refinance to Buy a Second Home?

 - There is no tax benefit – While you can deduct interest payments on your home, you can’t deduct the interest you pay on that cash back amount unless it’s used for substantial improvement to your home.

 - There is no tax burden – The good news is that cash back is a loan, not income, so you won’t get hit with any federal income tax on this money.
 (Generally, this is true at all levels, but check with your mortgage lender or tax advisor to ensure there are no unusual local tax laws that may apply to you.)

 How to Cash Out Refinance to Buy a Second Home

-Wondering how to do a cash out refinance for a second home?
-By using cash out refinance to buy a second home, you're borrowing against the equity in your main home to finance the downpayment and closing costs of a second home.
+Wondering how to cash out refinance for a second home?
+By using cash out refinance to buy a second home or investment property, you’re borrowing against the equity in your main home to finance the downpayment and closing costs of a second home or investment property.

 For example, if your current home has a market value of $350,000, and the amount you currently owe on your existing mortgage principal is $150,000, then your home equity is $200,000.
 This is regardless of what you originally paid for the house.

 Lenders won’t let you borrow the full amount of your equity—most will cap it at 80%.
 So with $200,000 in equity, you could cash out up to $160,000.
 This means your total loan will be $310,000 ($150,000 to cover what you still owe on the house plus $160,000 in cash back to use for your second home).